 A maximum of one representative journalist per website per event may be accredited.

-Websites associated with a print or broadcast media organisation that has already applied for, and been granted, any other form of media accreditation will not qualify for Internet Accreditation.
+Websites associated with a print or broadcast media organisation that has already applied for, and been granted, any other form of media accreditation might be accredited only if they fulfill our accreditation criteria (see point 3.2 below).